ingvarhk/HIKos/readme.md

 - The .iso image.
 Download [here](https://google.com)
 - A virtual machine ([VMware Workstation](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html), [VirtualBox](https://www.virtualbox.org/wiki/Downloads))

 In this example we will be using VirtualBox.
-Create a new virtual machine
+Create a new virtual machine, name it HIKos and set the Operation System to Other/Unknown.
+Run it and you will probably see a file explorer-window popping up.